Francisco Varela (footballer, born 1994)

-Francisco Miguel Varela Martín (born 26 October 1994) is a Spanish footballer who plays as a left back for Linares Deportivo.
+Francisco Miguel Varela Martín (born 26 October 1994) is a Spanish footballer who plays as a left back for Segunda Federación club Melilla.

 Formed at Betis, where he made 14 La Liga appearances, he played 71 games and scored two goals in Segunda División for that team, Oviedo and Rayo Majadahonda.
 He also had a brief spell in the Portuguese Primeira Liga with Belenenses SAD.

 Club career

 Betis

 Born in Atarfe, Granada, Andalusia, Varela graduated from Real Betis' youth setup, after starting it out at neighbouring Granada CF. He made his senior debuts with the reserves in the 2011–12 campaign, in Segunda División B.

 On 4 May 2013 Varela was called up to the main squad for a La Liga match against FC Barcelona, but was an unused substitute in the eventual 2–4 away loss a day later.
 He played his first match as a professional on 27 February 2014, replacing Rubén Castro in the 81st minute of a 2–0 away win against FC Rubin Kazan in that season's UEFA Europa League.

 Varela renewed his contract with the Verdiblancos on 24 July 2014, running until 2016.
 He made his league debut on 23 November, starting in a 1–2 home loss against Deportivo Alavés in the Segunda División championship.

 On 5 May 2015, Varela renewed his contract for a further season, and subsequently achieved promotion to La Liga after appearing in 22 matches.
 He made his debut in the category on 27 September, starting in a 2–1 away win against Sporting de Gijón.